In November 2015 and at the young age of 54, Ricky was diagnosed with Idiopathic Pulmonary Fibrosis (IPF).

 Where is Rick today?
 Rick is currently in the process of going through testing to get onto the transplant list.
 He has to have tests and tests and more tests.
 It's not only a lot of tests but it is also emotionally and physically draining.
 Right now, there's always the looming question of whether or not he will get on the list and that's pretty scary.
 At this point, he's had the majority of tests and now needs to have a minor surgery to correct an issue with acid reflux.
 When it comes to transplants, the doctors want to have all of the knowns addressed so that when the recipient gets the new organ the only unknown is whether the body will accept or reject the organ.
 With that being said, an issue like acid reflux may be something we all deal with and manage but for someone potentially receiving lungs it could cause him to aspirate into the nice brand new shiny lungs and hurt his chances of acceptance so the doctors want to fix it before that even can happen.
 Over the next couple of weeks, Rick will have minor surgery to correct the issue and then once that's complete, his transplant team will take his case before the transplant committee.
 As long as all goes to plan, we are expecting to see Rick on the transplant list as early as late April.

 Who is supporting Rick?
 Rick has a rock star power group in his corner.
-His wife of over 35 years, Laura is his primary caregiver, advocate and unwavering rock.
+His wife of almost 35 years, Laura is his primary caregiver, advocate and unwavering rock.
 Though Laura struggles with her own health issues, she has been a constant beam of support and cheer in his life.
-She finally got to put those years as a high school cheer captain to use.
+She finally got to put those years as a high school cheerleader to use.
 His only child and daughter, Jessie, has a fabulous job that's providing the flexibility she needs to attend all of her dad's important appointments and support him every step of the way.
 Jessie is constantly looking for ways to take worry and burden away from her parents as they have so much to deal with just with the disease and upcoming transplant.
-This site as well as the majority of the posts will be coming from Jessie in an attempt to centralise all communications around her dad.
-My parents share their home with my mother's mother, Millie, or as i like to call her Granny.
+This site as well as the majority of the posts will be coming from Jessie in an attempt to centralize all communications around her dad.
+My parents share their home with my mother's mother, Millie, or as I like to call her Granny.
 Granny provides much needed love, comfort and affection.
 She's an excellent listener and she provides the mental support that both of my parents so need during this time.
 In addition, Rick, Laura and Jessie are tremendously lucky that Rick's Aunt Carol is a nurse who is willing to donate a large part of her time to being their medical advocate.
 Aunt Carol provides insight and medical knowledge that the family is so incredibly thankful to have and use to make sound medical decisions concerning the options that Rick has.
-Jessie's long time partner, Frode, is providing Scandinavian humour and mispronunciations termed "Frodian Slips" to entertain the family and lighten the mood.
+Jessie's long time partner, Frode, is providing Scandinavian humor and mispronunciations termed "Frodian Slips" to entertain the family and lighten the mood, in addition to all clean up duties.
 All joking aside, this is definitely a tough journey for the whole family.
+We are incredibly grateful for the love and support of all of our family, neighbors and friends.
+Dad is also incredibly lucky to work for an company who provides unwavering support during this challenging time.
+Their commitment and loyalty to him has definitely been a beacon of strength for him as he deals with the stresses of this disease.
 Please feel free to send some love or kindness to any of the family during this difficult time.
 Any effort is appreciated.
 Outside of these primary support people, we are hoping to rely on all of you to provide Rick, Laura and Jessie the support they need to make it through this difficult journey, and the Heckman's thank you in advance.

 You may be thinking "I really love Rick and his family, but how can I help?"